 Hip pain can be draining and frustrating; making simple daily activities like walking and sitting painful and uncomfortable tasks.
 Luckily, one of the most common causes of hip pain can be effectively treated using fairly simple manual therapy techniques!

 “Bursitis” is a common condition which refers to the painful inflammation of bursa in your body.
-Bursa are small, jelly-like, fluid-filled sacs positioned between bones and soft tissues to decrease the amount of friction between them.
+Bursa is small, jelly-like, fluid-filled sacs positioned between bones and soft tissues to decrease the amount of friction between them.

 Certain risk factors which contribute to the development of bursitis include: